-There is nothing more annoying than being too hot or too cold due to the wrong wet suit while I’m out surfing.
+There is nothing more annoying while surfing than being too hot or too cold due to the wrong wet suit.
 If you are uncomfortable in your wetsuit during your surf session, it ends being shorter than you intended and you catch less waves.
 No fun!

 What is the best wetsuit for surfing?
 The best wetsuit for surfing really depends.
 You may find yourself surfing in cold water or surfing in warm water.
 The water temperature, air temperature and wind will all vary based on your location and time of year.
+Due to this, the best wetsuit for surfing will vary based on temperate and weather.
 You may not even need a wetsuit while surfing at all!

-Depending on where you are in the world and your local water temperature, the type of wetsuit you’ll need will vary.
+In summary, it depends where you are in the world and your local water temperature because the type of wetsuit you’ll need will vary.
 This post will help you find the best wetsuit for surfing!

 Wetsuits are typically made from a type of rubber called Neoprene.
 Neoprene is a type of rubber often used in clothing and insulation.
 Neoprene is popular for surfing wetsuits because they are buoyant, flexible, and stretchy!
 Other less common wetsuit materials include nylon, polyester and even titanium infused elements.

 5/4: The 5/4 wetsuit is for your cold-water warriors.
 This wetsuit thickness is for your more extreme water temperatures when you are surfing in colder water temperatures during the winter in places like Oregon, Northern California, and Maine.
 If you are surfing in water this cold, you will also need surf booties.
-Check my guide for surf booties here.
+Check my guide for surf booties here and guide for extreme cold water surfing gear.

 5/4 Recommended Water Temperature: 46-52° F